microsoft/WhatTheHack/023-AdvancedKubernetes/Student/02-helm.md

 1. Deploy the chart on your K8S cluster
 1. Override default nginx image with https://hub.docker.com/r/stefanprodan/podinfo
    - HINT: note that this application runs on port 9898
    - HINT: You will need to replace the appVersion in the Chart.yaml to match the tag version from Dockerhub
 1. Install NGINX Ingress Controller using Helm
+   - HINT: This will be a separate chart and release than the one you created
    - HINT: [Make sure to add an initial repo](https://helm.sh/docs/intro/quickstart/#initialize-a-helm-chart-repository)
-1. Update the chart and add Ingress route
+1. Update your created chart to add the Ingress route
+   - HINT: This updates the original chart you created
 1. Verify App is available at myapp.$INGRESS_IP.nip.io
    - HINT: `INGRESS_IP=$(kubectl get service -n nginx-ingress nginx-ingress-controller -o json | jq '.status.loadBalancer.ingress[0].ip' -r)`
 1. Uninstall the ingress controller from your cluster